niloy401/Arcone_Automation_Assessment/README.md

 # Setting up the environment for project in python

-make a project directory named as Arcone_Automation-Assessment
+make a project directory named as Arcone_Automation_Assessment

 # Use command -
 pip install Appium-Python-Client